 Ready to get started?

-Learn more or sign up for a free trial:
+Learn more about CData Connect Cloud or sign up for free trial access:

-CData Connect for Microsoft Planner enables you to integrate Microsoft Planner data into workflows built using Microsoft Power Automate Desktop.
+CData Connect for Microsoft Planner Data enables you to integrate Microsoft Planner data into workflows built using Microsoft Power Automate Desktop.

 CData Connect enables you to access live Microsoft Planner data in workflow automation tools like Power Automate.
-This article shows how to integrate Microsoft Planner data into a simple workflow, moving Microsoft Planner data into a CSV file.
+This article shows how to integrate Microsoft Planner data into a simple workflow, saving Microsoft Planner data into a CSV file.

-1. Log into Connect Server and click Connections.
+1. Log into Connect Cloud, click Connections and click Add Connection

 3. Enter the necessary authentication properties to connect to Microsoft Planner.